Table of Contents[Hide][Show]

-Strike #1 is the lengthy heating time required to reduce the milk down to a condensed state which thoroughly denatures the fragile milk proteins.
-Denatured milk proteins do not digest well even for those with a healthy gut as the enzymes produced by the body to perform the task no longer fit together properly with the damaged and altered milk protein molecules.
+Strike #1: Lengthy heating time is necessary to reduce the milk down to a condensed state.
+This totally and thoroughly denatures the fragile milk proteins.
+Denatured milk proteins do not digest well and are allergenic.
+Even those with a healthy gut suffer damage to intestinal balance.
+The enzymes produced by the body to perform the task no longer fit together properly with the altered milk protein molecules.

-Any undigested food molecules are prime goodies for any pathogens hanging around in your gut which are more than happy to take over control from your friendly and beneficial bacteria friends if given the chance.
+Any of these undigested food molecules are prime goodies for any pathogens in the gut.
+There are always at least some (about 20% in a healthy gut).
+These unfriendly microbes are more than happy to take over control from your friendly and beneficial bacteria friends if given the chance.

 Strike #2 is the large amount of refined white sugar that is typically used to sweeten the final product.

 Even if you make the considerable effort to make your own sweetened condensed milk at home with unrefined sweeteners, the very serious digestive problem with the denatured milk proteins still exists.
-I find that eating anything made with sweetened condensed milk is asking for a stuffed up nose as this overly processed food is so incredibly mucous forming.
+I find that eating anything made with sweetened condensed milk is asking for a stuffed up nose.
+How?
+This overly processed food is so incredibly mucous forming.